 Your $450 non-refundable Graduate Confirmation Deposit will secure your place in our incoming class.
 The amount is applied toward tuition for your first semester.

-You have decided to attend Columbia.
+Decided to attend Columbia?
 Here are the next steps.

 Please note: If you are planning to attend, you are required to submit a $450 tuition deposit to confirm your enrollment.